 Apple chips or any other type of chips can be very harmful to guinea pig’s stomach because they have are very sensitive digestive system and they can’t digest cooked food.

 Quick Facts on Apples

-There are probably many amazing facts about apples these are some of them:
+There are many amazing facts about apples, these are just some of them:

 Fact #1 – Apples Are Popular

 Apples are one of the most eaten fruits on the planet.
 Studies have shown a whopping 81 million metric tons of apples consumed every year all over the world.
 This is just an estimate as the numbers might even be higher than this.

 Fact #2 – Apples Are Grown by People All over the World

 Of the total number of fruits grown all over the world, apples account for 15% of this number.

 Apples have quite many varieties, around 2500 different types.

 Fact #4 – The First Apples Were Grown in Asia